byuibigdata/docker_guide_big/README.md

 - You have cloned this repo to your local computer.
 - You have a terminal open at the file path of this cloned repo.
 - You have reviewed the [database.md](database.md) guide on the postgress and Adminer containers.
+- You have examined the [docker-compose.yml](docker-compose.yml) file.

-We can create a docker compose yml that automates a bit of the work we went through above.
-Once the yml is created, we can simply tell `docker-compose` to build our docker containers.
+We can create a docker compose `.yml` that automates a bit of the work we went through above.
+Once the `.yml` is created, we can simply tell `docker-compose` to build our docker containers.
 Here are the steps

 1. Clone this repository to your computer.
 2. Open your terminal and navigate to your git repo directory you just cloned.
-(Mac: `pwd`, Windows:`cd`)
+(Mac: `pwd`, Windows:`cd` to see your working directory)
-3. If your terminal is open in the git directory, you can run the `docker-compose` command - `docker-compose -p c451 -f docker-compose.yml up`.
+3. If your terminal is open in the git directory, you can run the `docker-compose`.
+The full command - `docker-compose -p c451 -f docker-compose.yml up`.

 One difference is that each docker container will now have new names.